-It's never too early to contemplate Fourth of July holiday safety tips.
-Doing so will assure that you and your loved ones have a great time on Independence Day.
-There's nothing patriotic about suffering injuries and having to go to the emergency room when everyone else is celebrating.
+It's never too early to contemplate safety measures for your Fourth of July celebration.
+Doing so will ensure that you and your loved ones have a great time on Independence Day.
+Besides, there's nothing patriotic about suffering injuries and having to go to the emergency room when everyone else is celebrating.

 First and foremost, obey local laws.
 If fireworks are illegal where you live, don't use them.
-Even if they are legal in your area, keep fireworks out of the hands of minors.
-That includes unlit fireworks.
+Even if they are legal in your area, keep fireworks out of the hands of minors, including unlit fireworks.
 Take children to public firework displays and seize the opportunity to discuss safety issues beforehand.

 If you live somewhere that allows individuals to use fireworks, proceed with caution and use common sense.
 The National Safety Council offers a number of safety precautions, but here's some common sense advice.

-- Don't attempt to alter nor combine fireworks products.
+- Don't attempt to alter or combine fireworks products.

 - Never use homemade fireworks.